46 West Second Street, Dayton, Ohio 45402

 New performances are always being added to the schedule.
 Click here for the latest!

 Get creative!
 We offer a variety of classes and workshops for all ages in the PNC Arts Annex.
-A complete list is coming soon!
+Click here for a complete list!

 Dayton’s newest performance and event space is located on the corner of Second and Ludlow Streets, across from the Schuster Center.
 The PNC Arts Annex is a 12,000-square-foot, one-story space with a gallery/lobby area, spacious studio, and a black box theatre that can be configured in variety of ways.
 Click here to learn how you can host your performance or event at the PNC Arts Annex!

 Located at the corner of Second and Ludlow Streets in downtown Dayton – directly across from the Schuster Center and kitty-corner from The Arts Garage — the PNC Arts Annex is Victoria Theatre Association’s brand-new space.
 It’s a hub for creativity and artistic expression that celebrated its grand opening November 30-December 2, 2018 with classes, staged readings, spoken word, yoga, a drag cabaret, and a funk concert!

 Included in this 12,000-square-foot, one-story space is a 200-seat theatre that can be configured in variety of ways to accommodate local performance companies as well as touring artists of all kinds.
 Look for unique theatre and performance events, spoken word and open mic nights, music performances of all stripes, and more.